atomisthq/docs/docs/tutorials/add-bot-command.md

 defined starting on line 46.
 It simply formats the search results from the StackOverflow API call.

-!!! tip ""
+!!! tip "Rug Command Handlers"
-    Please see the [Rug command handler user-guide][rugcmd] for more information.
+    See the [Rug command handler user-guide][rugcmd] for more information.

 [rugcmd]: /user-guide/rug/command-handlers.md